-Example 1: An elderly participant reported a \$10,000 certificate of deposit at the last annual reexamination and COC verified this amount.
+Example 1: An elderly participant reported a \$10,000 certificate of deposit at the last annual reexamination and the PHA verified this amount.
 Now the person reports that she has given this \$10,000 to her son.
-COC has a reasonable estimate of the value of the asset; therefore, reverification of the value of the asset is not necessary.
+The PHA has a reasonable estimate of the value of the asset; therefore, reverification of the value of the asset is not necessary.

 Example 2: A family member has disposed of its 1/4 share of real property located in a desirable area and has valued her share at approximately \$5,000.
 Based upon market conditions, this declaration does not seem realistic.
-Therefore, COC will verify the value of this asset.
+Therefore, the PHA will verify the value of this asset.